Paywall: Reader

 General user response to the implementation of paywalls has been measured through a number of recent studies which analyze readers' online news-reading habits.
 A study completed by the Canadian Media Research Consortium entitled "Canadian Consumers Unwilling to Pay for News Online", directly identifies the Canadian response to paywalls.
 Surveying 1,700 Canadians, the study found that 92% of participants who read the news online would rather find a free alternative than pay for their preferred site (in comparison to 82% of Americans), while 81% stated that they would absolutely not pay for their preferred online news site.
 Based on the poor reception of paid content by the participants, the study concludes with a statement similar to those of the media experts, stating, with the exception of prominent papers such as The Wall Street Journal and The Times, that given the "current public attitudes, most publishers had better start looking elsewhere for revenue solutions."

 A study by Elizabeth Benítez from the World Association of News Publishers surveyed 355 participants in Mexico, Europe and the United States.
 The study found that "Young readers are willing to pay up to €6 for a monthly digital news subscription – 50% less than the average price (€14.09) across countries.
 According to the Reuters Institute for the Study of Journalism (Simon and Graves 2019), €14.09 is the average monthly subscription price across six European countries and the United States."

+Research based on readers' behaviour at 21 German and Austrian news websites investigated which paywall strategies were associated with readers starting and finished the process of taking out a subscription.
+The study found that on paywalled articles that displayed a standfirst ("deck" in US-English) or introductory paragraph, the likelihood of visitors clicking on the “subscribe now” button was significantly reduced.
+The researchers also found that offering a discount significantly increased the odds of people paying for subscription.
+Other subscription offers—offering an ePaper, base subscription price, length and cost of trails, and offering smart devices or small gifts—were mostly not associated with the decision to subscribe.